MarkBind/markbind-action/README.md

 - The trigger event
 - The jobs/steps to be run after the trigger event occurs

 For our context, there two typical trigger events.
-This is written at the start of the workflow files:
+This is written at the start of a workflow file:
 (Assuming 'master' is the target branch)
 1. Trigger the action whenever there is a push to the repository
 ```yaml